alexedwards/stack/README.md

 ### Example

-This example chains together the third-party `httpAuth` middleware package and a custom `tokenMiddleware` function.
-This middleware sets a `token` value in the context which can be later accessed by the `tokenHandler` function.
+This example chains together a third-party middleware package (`httpAuth`) and a custom `tokenMiddleware` middleware handler.
+This middleware sets a `token` value in the context which is later accessed by the `tokenHandler` application handler.

 ```go
 package main